Aokana - Four Rhythms Across the Blue: Fandiscs

 A fandisc titled Aokana - Four Rhythms Across the Blue: Extra 1 was released in Japan on June 30, 2017, and worldwide on June 11, 2020.
 Extra 1S, a Nintendo Switch port of Extra 1, is confirmed to be in production as of June 2022, containing multiple new event scenes.

 Aokana - Four Rhythms Across the Blue: Extra 2, the second fandisc, was officially announced on June 16, 2020, and was released in Japan on May 27, 2022.
 An English release was announced on August 19, 2022.

 A new game titled Aokana - Four Rhythms Across the Blue: If 01 - Minamo Shirase - was announced by Sprite in October 2021, and is currently in development by Filmic Novel, a brand of Sprite.
 It will feature Minamo Shirase as the main heroine.

 Adaptations

 Manga

 A manga adaptation illustrated by Hideyu Tōgarashi began serialization in Kadokawa Corporation's Comp Ace magazine with the December 2015 issue sold on October 26, 2015.
 The first tankōbon volume was released on January 26, 2016.

 Anime

 An anime television series adaptation, produced by Gonzo, directed by Fumitoshi Oizaki, and written by Reiko Yoshida aired on TV Tokyo between January 12 and March 29, 2016.
-The anime series is licensed in North America by Crunchyroll, which arranged Funimation to release it on home video with an English dub on September 11, 2018.
+Crunchyroll streamed the series, which arranged Funimation to release it on home video with an English dub on September 11, 2018.
 Although there are romantic plot lines with Masaya and each of the four heroines in the visual novel, this is averted in the anime adaptation, and the view-point character is Asuka instead of Masaya.